hawk/lux/doc/script_syntax.md

 Invoke a macro.
 The arguments are separated with spaces.
 Arguments can be quoted with the double quote (`"`) character.
 Double quotes and backslashes (`\`) must be escaped with a backslash.

+**\[loop Var Item1 Item2 ...\]**
+  ...
+**\[endloop\]**
+Declare a loop.
+The body of the loop consists of all lines up to the next `[endloop]` line.
+The commands within the loop are repeated for each item.
+For each iteration the loop variable `Var` is set to the value of the current `Item`.
+The scope of the loop variable is the same as a macro variable (defined with my).
+The `Item list` may contain variables and these are expanded before the first iteration.
+Items in the expanded list are separated with spaces.
+For example `[loop colors blue red green]`.
+When iterating over a set of consecutive integers, such as `[loop iter 4 5 6 7]`, this can be written as a range expression, like `[loop iter 4..7]`.

 ###Variables###